M-Croghan/GA-Interapt-Project-1/README.md

     is that the code becomes very repetitive (thus violating the DRY principle).
 It is important to point out that each section is slightly different due to targeting a distinct element and adding an event listener which inputs values to specific indices of the 2D array.
 Each block of code is documented accordingly and eliminates some repetition by calling other functions for various tasks.
 The end result yields a functional tic-tac-toe game but one that I feel could have cleaner code in a future enhancement.
+2. *Event Propagation & Anonymous Functions*
+    - During my time reworking my code, I recognized not taking an object oriented approach made things a bit more difficult than necessary.
+Had I elected to make a player & board class, it would have been much easier to store & persist game information (i.e. past score information).
+By adding event listeners with anonymous functions, it became difficult remove functionality when certain conditions were met.
+On top of all of this, it would have made for an easier time choosing the right data structure to store player moves.

 ## :video_game: GAME INSTALLATION & INSTRUCTIONS :video_game: